Deck bags for packboats

-Peli cases were too heavy and cumbersome for these sorts of trips, while dependably dunk-proof – or even submersible bags like the Chattooga are too big and too fiddly to seal easily.
-I just needed a 5-litre bag to sit on the floor below my knees for my must-stay-dries and camera.
+Peli cases are too heavy and cumbersome for these sorts of trips, while dependably dunk-proof – or even submersible bags like the Chattooga are too big and too fiddly to seal easily (since replaced with an Ortlieb Travel Zip).
+All I needed a 5-litre bag to sit on the floor below my knees for my must-stay-dries.

-Before I got – quite literally – stuck in I considered adapting some of the many heavy-duty SealLine PVC roll-top dry bags I have knocking about.
+Before I got – quite literally – stuck in, I considered adapting some of the many heavy-duty SealLine PVC roll-top dry bags I have knocking about.
 All I needed to do was stick a zip in, then somehow cap one end with a round piece of something.
 I may well try that later but what I was actually aiming for was a stable box not a cylinder to sit securely on the floor of a boat.
-And fyi, PVC can’t be heat sealed with an iron because it’s double coated.
-With double-coated anything (TPU or PVC) you need to use a heat gun and a roller which requires three hands.
-Or a one-sided seam tape.
-Or just glue.

 The body of my Pakbag could be made from single-coated yellow 210D packraft hull fabric, with the near-square end panels in ‘both-sides-coated’ 420D black packraft floor material.
 At 650g/sqm (27oz/sq yard) this stuff is good and thick.
 The thin yellow is 275g/sqm.